 The opposite is also true.
 Customers are often “getting their information from the web and then, armed with knowledge, make their purchase at the brick-and-mortar store after confirming through touching and testing the product there,” Kaminsky said.
 “It is especially, for that reason, imperative that we make their visit an experience and leave them 110 percent satisfied and wanting to return.”

-That being said, the technology required is still being proven, and will need to mature somewhat before it becomes truly ubiquitous.
+That being said, the technology behind interactive products is still being proven, and will need to mature somewhat before it becomes truly ubiquitous.

 “They’re so cool, but when you use them, the actual products, they aren’t necessarily great,” Amrich said.
 “You can’t have tech for tech’s sake.”